SuYoungHong/code_challange_anagrams/README.md

 Date: 10/16/2016

 #### Description:
-Python script which checks the content of one or more Wikipedia pages (user supplied) and returns all anagrams found.
+Python script which checks the content of one or more Wikipedia pages (user supplied) and outputs all anagrams found through standard output.

 Script is written in Python 2.7.10 and requires the following packages:
 * collections